-Annex D - APM TVB PM Challenge - Final Report Format.
+Annex D - APM TVB PM Challenge - Final Report Format and Content

 Product Title: APM Thames Valley Branch - PM Challenge - Final Report Purpose: The final report will be used by the judging panel to assess how each competing team has reflected on the execution and delivery of a successful project, taking into consideration how the individual members of each team have developed their overall project management experience and competence.
 Composition: The following headings may be included: 1.
 Management Summary (no more than two pages, providing key information to assess the outcome and overall success of the project).
 2. Consolidated Planning (including how the Project Management Plan was developed and implemented).
-Budgeting &amp; Cost Control (including establishing a budget, securing funding, management of changes and a summary budget position).
+3. Budgeting & Cost Control (including establishing a budget, securing funding, management of changes and a summary budget position).
 4. Project Governance (including organisation, how effectively the project team was managed, how the individuals in the team developed their knowledge and experience, individual accolades for good performance).
 5. Project Quality Management (including preparation of a quality plan, use of quality criteria, effective quality control, quality assurance and continuous improvement, lessons learnt).
-6. Risk , Opportunity & Issue Management (including how effectively risks, problems and issues were managed).
+6. Risk, Opportunity & Issue Management (including how effectively risks, problems and issues were managed).
 7. Reviews, Monitoring and Control (including maintenance of the schedule, monitoring of progress against the baseline, change control process).
 8. Stakeholder Management & Communication (including stakeholder analysis, effectiveness of the communications plan).
 9. Benefits and Success Management (including establishment of the benefits and success criteria, ongoing monitoring and eventual outcome).
 10. Stakeholder Feedback (including evidence of stakeholder feedback throughout and as part of the post project review from each Sponsor and Mentor/ lessons learnt for the benefit of future projects).
+A table of the competences used and the specific knowledge/ application teams used in the execution of the project MUST be included.
 Format / Presentation: The report should be well structured, with a clear table of contents, concise sections and good use of graphics and appendices.
-Presented as a single A4 PDF document of no more than 20 pages at type face 11 point, excluding title page, table of contents, management summary and appendices.
+Presented as a single A4 PDF document of no more than 22 pages at type face 11 point, excluding title page, table of contents, management summary and appendices.
 Appendices up to a maximum of 8 pages in total may be submitted.
 The report must be based on a post project/ implementation review or lessons learnt meeting.
 Quality Checking Method: Before submission it is recommended that the report undergoes a formal Quality Review by the whole project team and Final sign-off and approval from the Project Sponsor.